Thank you for thinking of Ragazine!

 Ragazine.cc does not pay contributors.
 We are a volunteer online publication operating under the aegis of Binghamton Imaginink, a 501c3 registered non-profit organization.
 It would be great if we had the funds to pay contributors, but until then the best we can do is share your work with an appreciative international audience, and say a heartfelt thanks for all you do.

 Material that appears in Ragazine.cc is copyright the contributor, unless otherwise indicated.
-By submitting a work to Ragazine.cc, the contributor agrees that Ragazine.cc reserves first rights, and the right for the material to remain in our archives indefinitely, and may be used in reference to previous issues.
-All other rights are reserved for the contributor.
+By submitting a work to Ragazine.cc, the contributor agrees that Ragazine.cc reserves first rights and the right for material to remain in our archives indefinitely.
+Published material may be used used in reference to previous issues, including works of art.
+All other rights revert to the contributor upon publication, including the right to re-publish elsewhere providing mention is made that the piece was previously or originally published in Ragazine.cc.
 If we publish something that has appeared elsewhere, we will credit that publication or venue, and we request the same courtesy from those who reference or quote material appearing in Ragazine.cc.
 All rights are similarly reserved by Ragazine.cc for material generated specifically for publication in Ragazine.cc by the Ragazine.cc staff.

 Thanks for reading!